DevAlchamist/DevAlchamist/README.md

 In the mystical (and occasionally coffee-stained) realm of software development, where bugs lurk in every corner 🐛 and deadlines loom like ancient curses ⏳, there exists a legendary figure known as the DEV Alchemist.
 With a keyboard as his wand 🎹 and caffeine as his elixir ☕, this Full Stack wizard brews magic from mere lines of code (and possibly some leftover pizza).

 Behold!
 The DEV Alchemist, master of both front-end enchantments ✨ and back-end sorcery 🔮, conjures responsive designs that dance like sprites on a screen 💃 and crafts databases as sturdy as dragon scales 🐉 (or at least until the next update).
-His spells, written in JavaScript and Python 🐍, bring websites to life, captivating users and clients alike (or at least keeping them from hitting refresh).
+His spells, written in JavaScript and TypeScript 📜, bring websites to life, captivating users and clients alike (or at least keeping them from hitting refresh).

 In his laboratory, also known as his home office 🏠 (a.k.a. the Couch of Wisdom), the DEV Alchemist transforms requirements into realities, debugging with the precision of a potion maker refining his concoction 🧪 (and the occasional cry of "Why won't you work?!").
 His GitHub repository is a grimoire of arcane knowledge 📜, where secrets of the digital world are meticulously documented (and sometimes forgotten).